Movatterモバイル変換

 Cover ofThe Amazing Spider-Man #344 (February, 1991), Cardiac's first appearance.
 Art byErik Larsen andRandy Emberlin.

 Elias Wirtham is a physician and surgeon, and the owner and administrator of a biological research firm.
-He is driven to research life-saving medicine by his brother Joshua's death from an rare condition.
+He is driven to research life-saving medicine by his brother Joshua's death from a rare condition.
 He later discovers Joshua's death could have been prevented: a company had found a cure for his condition, but did not distribute the medicine due to it not being "profitable".
-Motivated to battle corporate greed, Elias replaces his heart with a beta-particle reactor which supplies energy through avibranium weave mesh under his skin.
-This energy, channeled through his muscles, increases his physical abilities and can be fired through his fists or the power staff he wields.
-He adopts the moniker "Cardiac" in reference to the source of his power.[3]
+Motivated to battle corporate greed, Elias replaces his heart with a beta-particle reactor which supplies energy through avibranium weave mesh under his skin.[4]
+This energy, channeled through his muscles, increases his speed, agility, and reflexes, and can also be fired through his fists or the power staff he wields.
+He adopts the moniker "Cardiac" in reference to the source of his power.[5]

 Fighting resumes

 Cardiac targets a filmmaker whose film isindirectly responsible for a boy murdering his own family.
 However, Cardiac incidentally encountersStyx and Stone and is inadvertently embroiled in a fight between Styx, Stone, and Spider-Man.
 At different times fighting each of them, Cardiac eventually cooperates with Spider-Man; together, they defeat Styx and Stone.
-Afterward, Spider-Man attempts to restrain Cardiac, but he escapes.[3][7]
-Cardiac subsequently battlesCode: Blue.[8]
+Spider-Man attempts to restrain Cardiac, but he escapes.[9]

 Working with Superior Spider-Man